agroal/pgagroal/doc/man/pgagroal.conf.5.rst

   The number of seconds the process will wait for valid credentials.
 Default is 5

 pipeline
   The pipeline type.
-Valid options are auto and performance.
+Valid options are auto, performance and session.
 Default is auto

+tls
+  Enable Transport Layer Security (TLS).
+Default is false

+tls_cert_file
+  Certificate file for TLS

+tls_key_file
+  Private key file for TLS

+tls_ca_file
+  Certificate Authority (CA) file for TLS

 libev
   The libev backend to use.
 Valid options: auto, select, poll, epoll, linuxaio, iouring, devpoll and port.
 Default is auto